zeruhur/roamers-of-the-dream/input/index.md

+---
+title: 'Roamers of the Dream SRD'
+---

+*After consulting ancient codes in search of the dream lands, one night you went to sleep and started dreaming.
+It was not a dream like the others, it was vivid and real, so much so that you could not distinguish it from the wake.
+Time seems to pass more slowly in the Dream Lands and any attempt you made to wake up has been in vain.*
+*In this world, everyone addresses you by another name and claims that you have always been someone else.
+The memories of this identity of yours are vague and superimposed on your memories of the Waking World.
+Having Failed to find the way to awake, you started living your life here.*
+*The Dream is sometimes full of wonders, other times of unmentionable horrors and now you have to face this life beyond imagination.
+Now you are a **Roamer of the Dream**.
+Will you ever find a way to wake up?*

+Welcome to *Roamers of the Dream - Web Version* an old school inspired adventure game in which you play the role of a dream wanderer.
+The game system is simple to learn.
+You will find everything you need to create and play a character.
+Players will take on the role of Roamers who will have to live, survive and find a way to wake up before losing their lucidity for good.

+You can find the print version at the [itch.io page](https://zeruhur.itch.io/roamers-of-the-dream) in many formats: pdf, epub, markdown and odt.
+The game is licensed under CC-BY-SA 4.0.
+Feel free to use texts or game mechanics to build up your own game.
+If you are searching a more generic version of the system, check out also [*GIST!*](https://zeruhur.itch.io/gist) the Generic Immediate System for Tabletop, onto Roamers is built on.

 # Welcome to the Dream

 *My name is Robert Howard Clark.
 Ever since I was young I've always been drawn to the occult and the power of dreams.
 That is why I have spent long years of my life searching for the keys to the Dreamlands, consulting dusty volumes of forgotten sciences.
 The research used my mental, physical and financial resources but, despite my spasmodic research, my efforts were worth nothing: the doors of the Dream remained closed.